CHARLESTON

 Daytime high temperatures tend to be around 70-72 F (21-22 C) early in the month, warming to 75-77 F (24-25 C) near the end of the month.
 A few of the warmer afternoons, especially near the end of the month, can reach up near 84 F (29 C).
 The record high temperature in Charleston during April is 95 F (35 C).

 Rain is relatively common in spring, but it's arguably one of the best times of the year in Charleston, with temperatures varying from 60 to 80 degrees and Southern blooms like wisteria, jasmine, and azaleas coming out in full force.
-The peak of wisteria season ("wisteria hysteria") falls in mid-March, right after the Charleston Food + Wine Festival, where the Lowcountry shows off its diverse, world-renowned food culture on a larger stage.
-Charleston Jazz Festival happens in April, a month that also marks the opening of Charleston Farmers Market’s regular season in Marion Square.
+The peak of wisteria season ("wisteria hysteria") falls in mid-March, Charleston Jazz Festival happens in April.

 Charleston, South Carolina has been voted the top city in the U.S. by Travel + Leisure readers in the World's Best Awards for more than a decade.
 Its walkability, culinary landscape, cultural offerings, and beauty, both natural and human-made, come together to create a destination that appeals to all kinds of travelers.
 It also manages to balance a dedication to preserving history while embracing creativity, ambition, and newness throughout its various neighborhoods.